nodejs/node/doc/api/worker_threads.md

 Because the object cloning uses the structured clone algorithm, non-enumerable properties, property accessors, and object prototypes are not preserved.
-In particular, [`Buffer`][] objects will be read as plain [`Uint8Array`][]s on the receiving side.
+In particular, [`Buffer`][] objects are read as plain [`Uint8Array`][]s on the receiving side.

-The message object will be cloned immediately, and can be modified after posting without having side effects.
+The message object is cloned immediately, and can be modified after posting without having side effects.

 For more information on the serialization and deserialization mechanisms